siddhantgoel/beancount-ing/README.md

 If you're not familiar with how to import external data into Beancount, please read [this guide] first.

-Adjust your [config file] to include `ECImporter` and `CreditImporter` (depending on what account you're trying to import).
+Adjust your [config file] to include the provided `ECImporter`.
 A sample configuration might look like the following:

 ```python
 from beancount_ing_diba import ECImporter